List of colonial buildings in Medan

-Colonial buildings in Medan include those that were constructed there during the colonial period of Dutch East Indies, now Indonesia.
-Following the establishment of the Deli Company in 1869, the city was transformed rapidly from a small kampong (village) of a few hundred people in 1869 into the largest city in Sumatra.
+A variety of infrastructure were constructed in the city of Medan during the colonial period of Dutch East Indies, which is now Indonesia.
+Following the establishment of the Deli Company in 1869, the city was transformed rapidly from a small kampong (village) of a few hundred people into the largest city in Sumatra.
 When the Sultan of Deli moved his residence there in 1891, Medan became the capital of North Sumatra.
 Subsequent rapid development ushered in a western-centric architectural style used in a number of colonial buildings built in Medan.
 These buildings range from houses, offices, hotels, stores, houses of worship, hospitals, and schools.
-Despite its relatively late modernization compared to older established cities like Jakarta and Makassar, Medan has an abundant colonial architectural heritage.
-42 buildings have been declared of significant historical value.
+Despite its relatively late modernization compared to older cities like Jakarta and Makassar, Medan has an abundant colonial architectural heritage.
+42 buildings have been officially declared of significant historical value.